railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 You will also need to configure some journals, which are used to record the transactions from one account to another when invoices are raised and then paid.
-Create journals from the menu :menuselection:`Accounting --> Configuration --> Financial Accounting --> Journals --> Journals` and then clicking the :guilabel:`New` button.
+Create journals from the menu :menuselection:`Accounting --> Configuration --> Financial Accounting --> Journals --> Journals` and then click the :guilabel:`New` button.

 .. table:: Defining Journals